 Once you put this spray on the tent, it will dry in 24 hours.
-The spray performs its job to resist the water brilliantly and there is no doubt in the performance of the spray.
+The spray performs its job to resist the water brilliantly, and there is no doubt in the spray’s performance.

-One more thing is that the solution contains the silicon which is highly resistant to water.
+One more thing is that the solution contains silicon, which is highly resistant to water.

 Scotchgard Heavy Duty Water Shield